Thom Mpinganjira

 Thom Mpinganjira is a Malawian businessperson and philanthropist.
 He is the founder and former CEO of FDH Financial Holdings Limited.
 He has also served as a council member of the Bankers Association of Malawi.
 He was a Trustee of the University of Malawi Alumni Association.

 Previously, Mpinganjira was a chairman of Malawi Investments Promotion Agency.
 He was also a member of the Institute of Bankers in Malawi before becoming a chairman of the Stakeholders Committee of Millennium Challenge Account.

 Mpinganjira was the chairman of the Electricity Supply Commission of Malawi (ESCOM).
 Mpinganjira is also a member of the Ethical and Investigations Committee for the Institute of Chartered Accountants.

+Controversy

-In 2021, a court convicted him for attempting to bribe five constitutional court judges, applying a custodial sentence of 9 years.
+In 2021, High Court Dorothy A DeGabriele convicted him for attempting to bribe five constitutional court judges, applying a custodial sentence of nine years.